-- Ubuntu 14.04 LTS . - Oracle Java JDK 8, required by Djatoka (Note: OpenJDK 8 will not satisfy Djatoka requirements) - You can also see How to Install Oracle Java 8 JDK for a quick installation instruction. - A database: This is typically some version of MySQL.
+- A server capable of running an Apache Tomcat instance, such as Ubuntu, Centos, Redhat, etc. - OpenJDK 8 is supported unless you need to use Adore-Djatoka image server.
+In which case you must use Oracle Java JDK 8.
+(Note: OpenJDK 8 will not satisfy Djatoka requirements) - You can also see How to Install Oracle Java 8 JDK for a quick installation instruction. - A database: This is typically some version of MySQL.
 Consult the Fedora installation and configuration page for notes on running other databases.